-All safeguarding concerns, discussions, and decisions made, will be recorded on CPOMs.
+All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.
-Non-confidential records will be easily accessible and available in the school office.
-Student files in the school office will have a sticker on them to highlight where an additional safeguarding file is kept in the DSL's office.

-Confidential information and records will be held securely on CPOMs and in the DSL's office.
-These records will only be available to those who have a right or professional need to see them.
+Non-confidential records will be easily accessible and available.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them.